peymanshahidi/minimum_wage/README.md

 ```
 After the project is built, a copy of the final pdf will appear inside the `writeup` folder on your local machine.

-### 3.2.3.
-Replit Approach

-I have created a public replit "repl" here: https://replit.com/@johnhorton/minimumwage.
-You can __fork__ this repository, add the `.env` file to the `writeup` folder, and then just push the big green 'Run' button.
-The dependencies are specified in the [replit.nix](https://www.github.com/johnjosephhorton/minimum_wage/blob/main/replit.nix) file available in the main directory.
-It will generate the PDF and store it in the `writeup` folder.

 <br>